Real Estate & Construction Management

 CMGT 3700 Topics in Construction Mgmt (0-4 Credits)

 Practical experience (field study); requires written report.
-Prerequisite: instructor's permission.
+Prerequisite: Junior standing or above and Director Approval.

 Individual research/study; requires written report.
-Prerequisite: junior standing and instructor's permission.
+Prerequisite: Junior standing, School Advisor and Director permission.

 REAL 1700 Fundamentals of Real Estate and the Built Environment (4 Credits)